k0retux/fuddly/docs/source/data_model.rst

   checked if there is no ``val_list``.

-``max_encoded_sz`` [optional, default value: **None**] Only relevant for subclass that leverage the encoding infrastructure.
+``max_encoded_sz`` [optional, default value: **None**] Only relevant for subclasses that leverage the encoding infrastructure.
   Enable to provide the maximum legitimate size for an encoded string.

+``encoding_arg`` [optional, default value: **None**] Only relevant for subclasses that leverage the encoding infrastructure and that allow their encoding scheme to be configured.
+This parameter is directly provided to :meth:`fuzzfmk.value_types.String.init_encoding_scheme`.

 Some String subclasses leverage the ``String`` encoding infrastructure, that enables to handle transparently any encoding scheme: